About RedLine/FAQ

 WHAT HAPPENS AT REDLINE?

-Exhibitions: There are at least 4 shows annually: a local, national, international, and RedLine show.
+Exhibitions: We present at least 4 shows annually: a local, national, international, and RedLine show.

-Professional training for artists: a competitive residency program for emerging artists that provides studio space, mentoring with established local, national, and international artists.
+Professional training for artists: a competitive residency program for emerging artists that provides studio space and mentoring with established local, national, and international artists.

 Arts Education:

-1. art classes for local schools / organizations that are tailored to compliment classroom studies
+• art classes for local schools and organizations tailored to complement classroom studies

-3. access for all to unique arts programming: animation, printmaking and papermaking, photography
+• access for all to unique arts programming: animation, photography, print and papermaking

-4. non-paid college internships in graphic arts, education, print & paper studios, and development
+• unpaid college internships for credit in graphic arts, art education, and print & paper studios

 WHAT TYPE OF ART?